CSC207-2022F-UofT/course-project-productive-potato-sloth/README.md

 > My tests are located in my [branch](https://github.com/CSC207-2022F-UofT/course-project-productive-potato-sloth/tree/1-feature-1-task-list/src/test/java)
 >
+> My code refactoring (removing unnessary class fields, instance variables, import organization) are also located in the above branch
+>
 > I've added many extensive tests to my use cases and controllers.
 >
 > I've made effective use of the @ParamaterizedTest feature, ensuring that I test every edge case of string, including multiple characters, one character, and the empty string